What is credit subsidy cost?

 - A combination of one or more appropriations under (1) and one or more payments from the applicant under (2) has been made that is sufficient to cover the cost of the guarantee.

 The applicant may not finance the payment of the credit subsidy cost through funds obtained from the federal government or through a loan made or guaranteed by the federal government, unless otherwise explicitly authorized by Congress.
 In accordance with FCRA, DOE must consult with OMB and obtain OMB’s approval of DOE’s calculation of the credit subsidy cost for each proposed loan guarantee prior to issuing any loan guarantee.
-More information on Credit Based Interest Spread can be found by visiting: www.energy.gov/sites/prod/files/2015/04/f21/Credit-Based_Interest_Rate_Spread_7.9.14.pdf.
+Read for more on Credit-Based Interest Spread for Title 17.

 LPO has received $160 million in appropriated credit subsidy for Renewable Energy and Efficient Energy Projects.
 For a Qualifying Project the portion of the credit subsidy cost that DOE will pay is the amount of the credit subsidy cost that is above seven percent (7%), up to a total of $17,000,000.
 In all cases the applicant will pay the amount of the credit subsidy cost that is seven percent (7%) or less.
 LPO has not received any appropriated funds from Congress to pay the credit subsidy cost for projects applying under the Advanced Fossil Energy Projects solicitation.
 Accordingly, the credit subsidy cost must be paid by the borrower at closing.